Estimated reading time: 6 minutes

 On paper, Ancestors sounds like a good idea.
 Start as an ape and then evolve your way to become more human-like.
 It sounds like a pretty cool concept for a game we don’t see often but does it work out in the end to make a fun game?

 For reasons, I won’t spoil you, starting off as a child ape alone and scared you need to find a place to hide.
-This game does not hold your hand and you will hardly know what you’re doing until your lucky enough to stumble upon it.
+This game does not hold your hand and you will hardly know what you’re doing until you’re lucky enough to stumble upon it.
 Once into hiding, you are switched into an adult who must find the young one that you hid by using your senses of smell, hearing, and sight which all play a big part in the game.
 With very few tutorials though, you will hardly know how to use them.

 After finding the child you get to carry it around which plays an important role in this game.
 First, as you play you can unlock new skills, but, to use them you have to use points you only get by carrying around the young.
 A problem I found was it had me wondering why would you be carrying around a child in a dangerous place when you can leave them at your encampment with others.
 Even 10 million years ago it seemed like they should be smart enough to know how to protect their young.